Please note: This is a supplement to the “Blockchain and Cryptocurrency Explained” series. If you want to start from the beginning, go here.

 There is a section called difficulty.
-It is set to 1.
-This decides how much computer usage is required to find the correct hash.
-One is the easiest difficulty on bitcoin.
+It drives the mining effort required to find the correct hash.
+1 is the easiest difficulty on bitcoin.
 To give you an idea, look at the difficulty of the most recent block at writing of this blog:

 The difficulty is 888,171,856,257.32.
 So it is nearly 900 billion times more difficult to find a block now than it it was at the genesis block.